M-Mikran-Sandhu/DBMS-Practice/README.md

 ## Contributing

-[Explain how others can contribute to your project.
+How others can contribute to your project.
 Include guidelines for submitting pull requests 📤, bug reports 🐛, or feature requests ✨.
-For example:]

 1. Fork the repository. 🍴
 2. Create a new branch for your feature or bug fix. 🌿
 3. Commit your changes with clear and descriptive commit messages. ✍️
 4. Push your branch to your fork. ⬆️
     5. Submit a pull request to the main branch of the original repository. 🤝

 ## License